amisolution/ERC20-AMIS/README.md

 Main Features:
 Run on the ethereum blockchain
-Low supply of Tokens 37.000 (37 Tokens created so far) Used as multi-purposes mediation instrument to interact with other contracts.
+Low supply of Tokens 37.000 (37 Tokens created so far) Used as multi-purposes mediation instrument to interact with other decentrlized exchanges and smart contracts.

 ## Table of Contents
 - [WhitePaper](#white-paper)